 Pérez-Ramos has been visiting assistant professor and the Urban Landscape Program coordinator in the Northeastern University School of Architecture.
 He is a member of the editorial board of the New Geographies journal since 2013, and co-editor-in-chief of New Geographies 08: Island (Harvard GSD, 2016).
 His writing has also been published in A Line in the Andes (Harvard GSD, 2012), MONU (2014), Urban Landscape: Critical Concepts in Built Environment (Routledge, 2015) and Architecture is All Over (Columbia University Press, 2017).

-Pérez-Ramos’ professional work as an architect and landscape architect has been recognized in international competitions of architecture and urbanism.
-He is a landscape consultant and has served as landscape planning coordinator for the 2025 Masterplan for the Metropolitan District of Quito, in Ecuador.
+His research and design work have been recognized in international competitions of architecture and urbanism.
+He is a landscape consultant and has recently served as landscape planning coordinator for the 2025 Masterplan for the Metropolitan District of Quito.